 - The scholarship award is $5,200 per year ($2,600 per semester) for two years or four semesters, not including summer or intercession terms, for a total scholarship of $10,400 over the two years or four semesters.
 This scholarship covers approximately 30% of tuition and fees for a non-Louisiana resident recipient and approximately 83% for a recipient with in-state residency.

 Scholarship Criteria and Required Documents:

-- Must be a City Year corps member, alum or staff member with a minimum of two years of experience.
+- Must be a City Year corps member, alum or staff member.
 Verification will be required from City Year (see section above "How to Apply to a Graduate Program”).